-Automate your sales process with Centerfy Workflow Builder
+Automate your sales process with the Workflow Builder

-Build drag-and-drop automation workflows using triggers, if/else conditions, and AI actions — no code required, runs 24/7 in the background.
+Build drag-and-drop automation workflows using triggers, conditions, and AI actions — no code required.

-Workflows let you automate the repetitive parts of your sales process so your team can focus on conversations that require a human touch.
-A workflow watches for a specific event — like a new lead calling in, a form being submitted, or a tag being added — and then executes a sequence of actions automatically.
-Once published, a workflow runs around the clock without any manual intervention.
+Workflows automate repetitive sales tasks.
+A workflow watches for an event — a new call, a form submission, a tag being added — and executes actions automatically.
+Once published, it runs 24/7.

-Go to Workflows in the sidebar.
-Your existing workflows are listed here with their status (active or paused).
-To build a new one, click Create Workflow.
+Click Workflows in the sidebar.
+Your existing workflows are listed with their status (active or paused).
+Click Create Workflow to build a new one.

 Workflow anatomy